ST10462553/IMAD5112_A1/README.md

 <img width="276" alt="nelsonM" src="https://github.com/ST10462553/IMAD5112_A1/assets/167323821/6167c876-b441-464c-b7ed-4aaf4b5f2e87"> (Nelson Mandela) -- static image(No action once pressed).

 ## Purpose of the assignment:
 * The purpose of this project is having to gain knowledge on how to implement basic coding skills in Kotlin (programming language). during the course of this project i have learnt how to do basic designing throught the use of android studio. android studio is basically an IDE ( Integrated development environment), software that assists programmers to code more efficiently, either by pointing suggestions, syntax errors or typos made in the code.
+During the coarse of this project I have learnt concepts such as:
+* differenciating between "var" and "val"- to explain deeply into these two concepts, once "var" is declared in code it enables the programmer to let the program change values as oppossed to "val" , which aims to keep a value the same and prevents any change being done.
+* In the process of making this project, I've learnt how to track my progress in programming by "recording" or "journaling" through making a Github reposetary and making a ReadMe file.
+Which, I believe is a staple aspect in programming considering the fact that projects.
+* I gained an experience is designing an application through the use of the activity main.xml file (Android Studio)

+ ## How to make a github repository from scratch:
+  1. sign in using your email, mobile number,etc
+  2. Github will then request you to type in a login code(this is if you are signing in from a different account)
+  3. for extra security, to verify that you are not a robot, you will go through 20 puzzles to match to verify that you are a human.
+  4. After the sign in has been verified, write your username.
+  5. After this process is finished, you will be directed to the homepage where details of your account are put on display.
+  6. Select "new" to create a new repository.( here you can write a description,this is optional)
+  7. Select either private or public ( to determine if you want only certain people to view the repository or if the general public can see it.